kevinflint-cs2/az-fa-blueteam/docs/development/commit-and-merge.prompt.md

 git branch -d feat/[feature-name]
 ```

-**Verification:**
+**Critical Requirements:**
+- ✅ Verification command MUST pass (no diff between main and origin/main)
-- Your commit appears in `main` history
+- ✅ Your commit appears in `main` history
-- Feature branch deleted on GitHub
+- ✅ Feature branch deleted on GitHub
-- Local environment synced with remote
+- ✅ Local environment synced with remote

+**If Verification Fails:**
+- DO NOT continue with Phase 1 of next feature
+- Run: `git log --all --graph --oneline` to see branch history
+- If local has commits not on origin: Branch divergence occurred
+- Reset to origin: `git reset --hard origin/main` (saves work, resets branch)
+- Contact user if unsure how branches diverged

+**Phase 8 is INCOMPLETE until this step executes successfully.**

 ## Conventional Commit Examples